How to transport children by bike

 A step-through frame or folding bike might be easier to use in your second and third trimester.
 Some mums-to-be prefer an e-bike as it makes pedalling easier, and prevents you getting out of breath and overdoing it.

-Victoria Hazael blogged about her experince of cycling when pregnant and more recently Laura Moss wrote about cycling long distances when you are expecting.
+Victoria Hazael blogged about her experience of cycling when pregnant and more recently Laura Moss wrote about cycling long distances when you are expecting.
 Our advice is: cycle if you are comfortable to do so, and talk to your midwife or GP if you have concerns.

 Cargobikes